Information for visiting yachts

 Washing machine and dryer

-The washing machine and dryer are located in the shower room.
+Washing machines and dryers are located in the shower room.
 There is no extra charge for use of the washing machine or dryer, but users need to supply their own detergent.
 Please be aware of not loading the washing machine with more load than it can handle.
 If the washing machine displays an error, please unplug the machine, wait several seconds and plug it back in.

 Water